I love duck in all its fatty, succulent, gamey glory.

 Reduce heat to low.
 Cook the duck breast on its fatty side—covered—for 5 minutes.
 Flip to its other side, and cook another 5 minutes, or until a meat thermometer registers 140 to 145 degrees.

-Remove duck breast from the skillet and let rest 15-20 minutes.
+Remove duck breast from the skillet and let rest 5 minutes or longer.
 Slice.

 Note: During cooking, the magret will release a lot of fat.
 I save this fat in a small glass jar, refrigerate it, and use as a cooking fat.